johnwr-response/boot5fsb5mw/NOTES.md

 - Vertically collapsing accordions in combination with Collapse JavaScript plugin
 - Collapse toggle the visibility of content across your project with a few classes and JavaScript plugins

+### Carousel

+- A slideshow component for cycling through elements—images or slides of text—like a carousel